richardjo/Moodify/README.md

 Moodify uses a simple algorithm to generate a playlist that matches the user's mood from a pool of the user's "top songs".

-A user's mood is calculated using two factors: "energy" and "happiness" which are both specified by the user.
 A user's "top songs" are also pooled from their top artists data, top song data, and Spotify-generated recommendations.
-These songs are combined to create a single playlist that is then presented to the user.
+These songs are then filtered and combined to create a single playlist that is then presented to the user.
+A user's "mood", which is used to filter the "top song" data, is calculated from the the user-provided "happiness" and "energy" values.

 ## Installation